Crackvignoule/debrid-client-proxy/README.md

 # Debrid Client Proxy
 <!-- Image + icone rectangle github + rapide description -->

+Debrid Client Proxy is a sophisticated proxy server designed for All-Debrid services.
+It centralizes your network requests, presenting a single IP address to your debrid provider, thereby enabling seamless access from any IP address.
+This is particularly useful for sharing access with trusted individuals without exposing multiple IP addresses.
+Built using the modern and efficient Vite, React, and Express stack, it offers a streamlined and user-friendly experience for managing your debrid service connections.

 ## Usage

 ### docker compose (recommended):